axel-download-accelerator/axel/README.md

 Axel was originally developed by Wilmer van der Gaast.
 Thanks for your efforts.
 Over time, Axel got several contributions from people.
-Please, see the files AUTHORS and CREDITS.
+Please, see AUTHORS and CREDITS files in source code.

 ## 3. Building from source ##